chenkianwee/arch134b_workshops/arch134b_workshops/docs/05_1_b_psvdgn_p1.md

-# Evaluating Passive HVAC Design Strategies Part 1: Designing Windows and Shade
+# Passive Design and Comfort Part 1: Windows and Shade

 ## Modeling shading in FreeCAD
 1. In this tutorial we will be using the shoebox model that was constructed in the [previous exercise](02_shoebox.md#shoebox-model).
 Open the FreeCAD shoebox.FCStd model.